 convenience and security of amazon pay

-For security, customers’ full payment card details aren't shared with the seller.
-They are only shared with the payment processor (such as Visa, Mastercard, AMEX, etc.).
+The only catch?
+It supports debit and credit cards only (Amazon gift card balances can’t be used).
+For security, full card details are never shared with the seller, only with the payment processor (Visa, Mastercard, AMEX, etc.).

 What is Amazon Pay’s acceptable use policy?

-The point is that there is quite a wide net of prohibited items which would prevent a seller from enabling Amazon Pay for their customers - even if the goods are being sold legally.
+There is a wide net of prohibited items that may prevent a seller from enabling Amazon Pay for their customers, even if the goods are being sold legally.

 As part of the registration process for an Amazon Pay account, Amazon will look at the seller’s website to ensure it adheres to the accepted use policy.